37 Metaphors for Lost with Meaning and Examples

 1. Lost in a Dense Fog

-Meaning: A fog represents confusion and obscurity, much like the feeling of being lost, where everything around you is unclear.
+Meaning: A fog represents confusion and obscurity, where everything around you is unclear.

 Examples in Context: